City of Davis, CA

 pwweb@cityofdavis.org

-- Reducing seed set through well-timed herbicide applications (either with pre- or post-emergent products), site removal of vegetative cuttings when practical or imperative, mulch raking and replenishment in landscape beds to disrupt germinating seedlings.
+- Reducing seed set through well timed herbicide applications (either with pre or post-emergent products), site removal of vegetative cuttings when practical or imperative, mulch raking and replenishment in landscape beds to disrupt germinating seedlings.

 - Monitoring effectiveness of herbicide applications by tracking effectiveness of herbicide applications for sites on targeted weed species.
 This includes discontinuing or rotating products to achieve desired weed control.

-- Contract services are also utilized by vendors such as Brightview with the intent of mobilizing areas where service requests have been received and are high priority.
+- Contracted services are utilized by departments with the intent of mobilizing landscaping professionals to areas where service requests have been received and deemed as high priority.

-Weed maintenance contractors and staff work hard to control weeds across the city in a manner that has the least impact to people, wildlife and water quality.
+Weed maintenance contractors and staff work hard to control weeds across the City in a manner that has the least impact to people, wildlife and water quality.
 However, the sheer size of the service area makes it an impossibility to manage all weeds, in all locations, at all times.
-Communication is important, and we appreciate hearing from members of the community.
-The City’s weed control efforts are more effective when residents communicate with City staff about which areas need immediate attention.

 Did you know that the City has the My Davis app for the community to submit service requests?
 Access it here or download the app to your smartphone!